Careers Information

 Kirkby High School hope to develop engagement and aspiration of our young people through a variety of events, activities and talks.

-In year 8, students are given the opportunity to speak to a variety of experts including employers and college staff during our careers fair.
-Additionally they are able to engage in the ongoing activities during form time and PSHCE days.
+In year 8, students are given the opportunity to speak to a variety of experts including employers, apprentice providers, college staff and universities during our careers fair.
+All Year 8 students receive a talk from a local apprentice provider, giving information about apprenticeships.
 We hope by the end of year 8 they will have a detailed understanding of the breadth of careers that are available to them and what skills an employer might be looking for.
-In addition to this, year 8 students will embark on a trip to a local college so that they can consider what qualifications are available to them once leaving school.
+This is supplemented with further work done in extended form time about life in higher education.

-In year 9 our young people make their subject choices and we encourage them to really reflect on their opportunities by providing a detailed choices curriculum with the support of Apprenticeships, University and College staff.
+In year 9 our young people make their subject choices, and we encourage them to really reflect on their opportunities by providing a detailed choices curriculum with the support of Apprenticeships, University and College staff.
+All students are given the opportunity to meet individually with a member of the SLT to discuss options.
 Through our annual careers fair, our year 9 student will have the chance to meet representatives from local colleges and training providers that they can apply to when leaving KHS which will provide impartial guidance for all students.
-All year 9 students will also have an opportunity to visit another local university to showcase the range of higher education opportunities and courses that are available.
+We also have workshops with careers connect that help all our students to carefully consider their next steps into KS4.
+A variety of colleges will attend our parents evening to give parents and students support in making the correct GCSE choices.
+All year 9 students will also have an opportunity to visit another local university and college to showcase the range of higher and further education opportunities and courses that are available.
 We hope this will help to break down barriers to HE and help students realise that university is an option regardless of their current situation.

-In year 11, students will be given the opportunity to receive a 1:1 interview with a member of staff from careers connect to discuss their plans for life after Kirkby High School.
+In year 11, students will be given the opportunity to receive 3, 1:1 interviews with a member of staff from careers connect to discuss their plans for life after Kirkby High School.
 Here they can map out their career goals and the various routes to that career.
-Students will be guided by University and college admissions staff on CV and application writing as well as revision skills.
-In year 11, students’ form time and PSHCE days will focus primarily on their options in post-16 education and the application process.
+All parents evenings will be attended by apprentices, colleges and a variety of universities to help students and parents make the best choices after they leave KHS.
+In year 11, students’ form time and PD days will focus primarily on their options in post-16 education and the application process.
+Staff will also support students apply for their chosen destinations.
+Colleges and apprentices will also give assemblies to make sure all students receive the breadth of information that will help them make the most informed choice.

 Measuring Success